cj-davis99/volatility_aggregation/README.md

 # Coding - Final Project
 This repository contains all of the code used to perform the data generation required to create a statistical sandbox for testing temperature volatility aggregation.
-All coding was done in R
+All coding was done in R.

 ## Project layout
 - All scripts can be found in the 'scripts' directory.